paritytech/polkadot-sdk/src/api/rpc_methods.md

 **Parameters**: *none*

-**Return value**: Array of strings indicating the names of all the JSON-RPC functions supported by the JSON-RPC server.
+**Return value**: Array of strings indicating the names of all the JSON-RPC functions supported by the JSON-RPC server, including this one.